SeanGiddings/CastleEscapeGame/readme.md

 # Creating a Solution File

 A solution file contains all of the code that supports your application.
 The solution file will allow you to manage multiple related projects as a single unit.
-This will often include the application itself ("TestConsoleApp") as well as unit tests ("TestConsoleApp.Tests") as well as other projects that are a part of your application.
+This will often include the application itself ("CastleEscape") as well as unit tests ("CastleEscape.Tests") as well as other projects that are a part of your application.
 As an added bonus, the solution file will make opening the code in Visual Studio easier.

 * Create a folder where ALL of your code will live.
-Ideally, it will be named for your project. (ex: "TestConsoleApp")
+Ideally, it will be named for your project. (ex: "CastleEscape")
-* Change in to that directory: `cd TestConsoleApp`
+* Change in to that directory: `cd CastleEscape`
 * Use the dotnet core CLI to create a solution file: `dotnet new sln`
-  * This will create a file with the .sln extension (ex: "TestConsoleApp.sln")
+  * This will create a file with the .sln extension (ex: "CastleEscape.sln")

-* Alternative: You can make all three of the above steps happen at once with the following command: `dotnet new sln -n TestConsoleApp -o TestConsoleApp`.
-This will create a new dotnet solution file with the name "TestConsoleApp" and will place it in a new folder also called "TestConsoleApp".
+* Alternative: You can make all three of the above steps happen at once with the following command: `dotnet new sln -n CastleEscape -o CastleEscape`.
+This will create a new dotnet solution file with the name "CastleEscape" and will place it in a new folder also called "CastleEscape".
-  * -n tells dotnet to name the solution "TestConsoleApp"
+  * -n tells dotnet to name the solution "CastleEscape"
-  * -o tells dotnet to put the solution file in a folder called "TestConsoleApp".
+  * -o tells dotnet to put the solution file in a folder called "CastleEscape".

 # Creating New Projects

 Your solution file will contain the project(s) that make up your application.
 For the sake of this demo, I am adding two projects - one for the console application and the other for unit testing.

 * From inside of the solution directory (or workspace folder, whatever you want to call that) create a new console application project:
-  `dotnet new console -n TestConsoleApp -o TestConsoleApp.`
+  `dotnet new console -n CastleEscape -o CastleEscape.`
-  * -n stands for "name" tells dotnet to name the project "TestConsoleApp".
+  * -n stands for "name" tells dotnet to name the project "CastleEscape".
-  * -o stands for "output" and tells dotnet to output that project into a folder called "TestConsoleApp".
+  * -o stands for "output" and tells dotnet to output that project into a folder called "CastleEscape".
-* Add your new console application project to the solution: `dotnet sln add .\TestConsoleApp\TestConsoleApp.csproj` (tab completion will help here).
+* Add your new console application project to the solution: `dotnet sln add .\CastleEscape\CastleEscape.csproj` (tab completion will help here).
-* Add your test project: `dotnet new xunit -n TestConsoleApp.Tests -o TestConsoleApp.Tests`
+* Add your test project: `dotnet new xunit -n CastleEscape.Tests -o CastleEscape.Tests`
-  * -n stands for "name" tells dotnet to name the project  "TestConsoleApp.Tests".
+  * -n stands for "name" tells dotnet to name the project  "CastleEscape.Tests".
-  * -o stands for "output" and tells dotnet to output that project into a folder called "TestConsoleApp.Tests".
+  * -o stands for "output" and tells dotnet to output that project into a folder called "CastleEscape.Tests".
-* Add the test project to the solution: `dotnet sln add .\TestConsoleApp.Tests\TestConsoleApp.Tests.csproj`
+* Add the test project to the solution: `dotnet sln add .\CastleEscape.Tests\CastleEscape.Tests.csproj`

 # Getting Ready for GitHub